 Healthcare

 As an international student, you may need to access healthcare in Sweden at some point during your studies.
-Find out where to turn to and what applies to you if you need to seek healthcare.
+Find out where to go and what you need to do if you need healthcare.

-To see a doctor or nurse regarding a non-urgent medical issue, you turn to a public or private health centre ('vårdcentral') in Lund, Malmö or Helsingborg (or any other municipality you live in).
+To see a doctor or nurse for a non-urgent medical problem, contact a public or private health centre ('vårdcentral') in Lund, Malmö or Helsingborg (or another municipality where you live).

-It's up to you to decide which local health centre you choose.
-You can find the health centres closest to you using the link below.
+It's up to you which local health centre you choose.
+Use the link below to find your nearest health centre.

-Health centre options and contact details on the Region Skåne website (in Swedish, clarification below*)
+Health centre options and contact details on the Region Skåne website (in Swedish, explanation below*)

-*If you wish to see the results for a specific municipality, for example Lund, you can type in the name of that municipality in the first search field, 'Var vill du söka?' and click 'Sök'.
+*If you want to see the results for a specific municipality, for example Lund, you can type in the name of that municipality in the first search field, 'Var vill du söka?' and click on 'Sök'.

 Health centers are open daytime during weekdays for guidance, advice and visits.
 Some are also open in the early evenings.
 You can book an appointment by calling the reception.
 You will usually hear a voice in Swedish first, followed by a voice in English, saying "for English, press X", or similar.
 In some cases, you may be instructed to leave your phone number on the health centre's voicemail and they will call you back.
 Medical staff usually speak good English.